-This blog tells the story of his serious accomplishment in May this year.
+This blog tells the story of his serious accomplishment in 2016.
 Becoming one of only 500 people, ever, to achieve something special.

 Imagine preparing so well for something that you perform better than you believed possible.
 Imagine that you break a national record that you weren’t setting out to break, and hadn’t even been thinking about.